NPU in the PC: faster, cheaper local AI

 Current NPUs are optimized for neural-network inference with quantized weights, typically INT8 or INT4.
 They aren’t general-purpose processors or GPU replacements: they’re accelerators specialized in low-precision matrix multiplications with minimal power draw.

-The second scenario where they shine is computer vision.
-Object detection, segmentation, face recognition on local cameras, real-time video filtering — anything involving processing streams of data with relatively small models is a glove fit.
+The second scenario where they shine is computer vision: object detection, segmentation, face recognition on local cameras, real-time video filtering.

 Where they don’t reach